The most beautiful places to see in London, to raise your London sightseeing game.

 14. Churchill Arms, Kensington

 Yep, you could splash out on a ticket and take a tour of the gorgeous Kew Gardens, but this is a free sightseeing tour after all.
 The Barbican’s tropical conservatory is open on Sundays and is a remarkable little place to explore on a weekend afternoon.
-(You can even take afternoon tea there, if you like.)
 Jungle is massive.
+See more here.

 After this church was bombed in the Blitz of World War 2, the authorities decided to leave it as a dedicated public garden.
 Now overgrown, it’s been left to stand in the City of London as a pleasant, moody spot for a picture-perfect lunch break.
 Check it out.

-For a free alternative to the View from the Shard, this viewing gallery on the 43rd floor of the Walkie Talkie offers panoramic views over London, albeit from a slightly airport-y feeling atrium.
+For a free alternative to The View from the Shard, this viewing gallery on the 43rd floor of the Walkie Talkie offers panoramic views over London, albeit from a slightly airport-y feeling atrium.
 There are a couple of bars and restaurants if you want to prolong your stay, but otherwise you’re welcome to mosey around for an hour.
-You have to book your visit no fewer than three days in advance.
 Aim for a sunset visit to enjoy views over London by both day and night.
+Find out more here.

 19. The Light-Up Tunnel, King’s Cross